SOCIAL DISTANCING DURING COVID-19

 And if you’re having to work from home with the little ones around, WildEarth Kids broadcasts educational and immersive live safari kids’ sessions.

-There are many other game reserves the have webcams broadcasting live footage, We personally love watching the GRACE Gorilla Forest cam from the Democratic Republic of Congo.
+There are many other game reserves that have webcams broadcasting live footage.

 2. Tour an Art Gallery or Museum.